 Private Cloud: Connect your users to a cloud server of your choice

-Hosting CurrentWare on a private cloud such as AWS, MS Azure or Google Cloud will give you the benefits of cost saving and increased scalability.
+Hosting CurrentWare on a private cloud such as AWS, Microsoft Azure or Google Cloud will give you the benefits of cost saving and increased scalability.
 Configure and manage all your clients from a centralized cloud location.

 The setup is very simple.
 After you create your virtual instance on the cloud, the setup steps are the same as the on-premises and remote worker deployment options.